bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 ## Creating a Cloud Storage Bucket.

-Before we start, I should talk about pricing.
-[Pricing for google cloud platform storage](https://cloud.google.com/storage/pricing) buckets are very cheap - it costs about $0.02 USD per gigabyte per month, plus networking costs which are unlikely to be more than a few cents per month (unless you're using your CDN for a hugely popular website with hundreds of thousands of downloads per month).
+Before we start, I should mention pricing.
+[Pricing for google cloud platform storage](https://cloud.google.com/storage/pricing) buckets is very cheap - it costs about $0.02 USD per gigabyte per month, plus networking costs which are unlikely to be more than a few cents per month (unless you're using your CDN for a hugely popular website with hundreds of thousands of downloads per month).
 And if you choose a single region, the first few gigabytes stored every month will be free.
 If you are worried about costs, you can set up threshold alerts under the billing tab in GCP.

 In the GCP console, navigate to Products -> Storage -> Storage -> Browser.
 Click on "Create Bucket".